cepthomas/c_emb_lua/README.md

 # Build
 - Pure C99 which should compile anywhere, including small embedded systems - basically anywhere you can compile lua.
-- A VS Code workspace using mingw and CMake is supplied.
-Your PATH needs to include mingw.
 - Run build.cmd to make the executables.
+- Test code using mingw and CMake is supplied.
+Your PATH needs to include mingw64.

 # Files
 - `source` folder: